ErikKalkoken/aiodbm/README.rst

   :width: 800
   :alt: Throughput measurements for aiodbm vs. aiosqlite

-So if you want to are looking for a fast and an easy to use key-value store (e.g. for caching) on Linux systems, DBM can be a good solution.
+So if you are looking for a fast and an easy to use key-value store (e.g. for caching) on Linux systems, DBM can be a good solution.
+And aiodbm allows you use DBM in your asyncio programs.

 Caveats
 -------